Practical information for your semester in L'Aquila

 - Sandy beaches at a short distance

-L'Aquila is an Italian city of about 70,000 inhabitants and over 20,000 university students.
-It is the capital of the Abruzzo region and it is conveniently located 100 km (62 miles) to the east of Rome.
-The city is on a hill at 720 m (2365 ft) above sea level and is surrounded by mountains, most notably to the north by the Gran Sasso range, which includes the highest peaks (up to 2900 m) of the Apennines, with a number of small lakes, trails and mountain climbing routes as well as deep caves.
+L'Aquila is an Italian city with about 70,000 inhabitants and around 20,000 university students.
+It is the capital of the Abruzzo region and it is conveniently located 100 km (62 miles) east of Rome.
+The city is on a hill at 720 m (2365 ft) above sea level and is surrounded by mountains, most notably to the north by the Gran Sasso range, which includes the highest peaks (up to 2,900 m) of the Apennines, with several small lakes, trails and mountain climbing routes as well as deep caves.
 Within the province of L’Aquila there are also two national parks (Parco Nazionale Gran Sasso Monti della Laga and Parco Nazionale della Majella).

 For more practical and historical information about L'Aquila, click here.

 A student will spend approximately 500 euros a month:

 - around 200-300 euros for accommodation and related expenses (gas, electricity bills, Internet...);

 - about 300 euros for meals (reduced fares or even free access to canteen available in L'Aquila if you're awarded a Regional Grant), transports (a monthly bus pass in L'Aquila costs around 30 euros), books, sports centres and the like.

 Canteen at the Math Department (Coppito campus)

 Location: car park of our Department (opposite the "Coppito 1" building, main entrance).